defenseunicorns/uds-package-software-factory/CONTRIBUTING.md

 # Welcome to the UDS Package Software Factory (SWF)

-Thank you for your interest in the UDS SWF!
+Thank you for your interest in the Defense Unicorns UDS SWF!

 This document describes the process and requirements for contributing to the UDS SWF.